 Should You Go to L’Antica Pizzeria da Michele?

-I’m not a food blogger who has tried it all, I’m just one person who didn’t rank it the #1 pizza of my lifetime (sadly I’ve eaten too much pizza in my lifetime).
+I’m not a food blogger who has tried it all but my friends 2 Food Trippers have (read their Naples Pizza Guide), I’m just one person who didn’t rank it the #1 pizza of my lifetime (sadly I’ve eaten too much pizza in my lifetime).
 The experience of waiting with other folks, seeing the old oven and the preparation of the pizzas as well as the excitement of it all adds to the experience.
 It’s like the Philly cheesesteak debate “Pat or Geno’s”, I say “go to Jim’s on South Street” but people usually try at least one of the shops to say they did and then go elsewhere to compare.
 That’s what I did in Naples at L’Antica Pizzeria da Michele.